Total Credits: 7.25 including 7.25 AOA Category 1-A Credit

 I have been practicing Internal Medicine and OMT since graduating from my residency program at Henry Ford / Bi-county in 2002.
 I also worked in urgent care and at Martha T. Berry Nursing home (long-term care facility) for 2 years as well as at St. Joseph, St John, and Henry Ford hospitals for 4 years while establishing my outpatient practice.
 I have been in practice for a total of 13 years.
 I have specialized in Osteopathic Manipulative Treatment (OMT) and do mostly musculoskeletal pain management thru OMT to reduce and permanently eliminate acute and chronic pain due to multiple different forms of injuries and disabilities.
 I provide thorough and complete medical care and education for all forms of ailments, not solely pain complaints.
 As a Board Certified Internist and an adherent to the Osteopathic Philosophy, I treat the whole patient, mentally, spiritually and physically.
 I am here to educate the person, identify the cause of their symptoms and treat them using individualized approaches that suit the person and not just statistics to help improve your life and prevent future problems.
 I believe in integrating proven medicinal treatments with hands-on manipulation and nutritional therapies to improve a person’s overall health and long-term well being.

-Daniel J. Schulte is a member and co-chair of the health care practice group at Kerr Russell, a full-service law firm in Detroit, Michigan.
-Dan’s practice involves representing health care clients in state regulatory matters, including disciplinary and other licensing disputes, and federal regulatory matters including fraud and abuse issues.
-He also counsels on the anti-kickback and Stark laws, preparation of compliance programs, and responding to and negotiating settlements in connection with government enforcement actions.
+Dan's practice involves representing health care clients in state regulatory matters, including disciplinary and other llicensing disputes wiht the State of Michigan, and federal regulatory matters including fraud and abuse issues.
+He also counsels on the anti-kickback and Stark laws, preparation of compliance programs, and responding to and negotiating settlements in connecton with government enforcement actions.
 In addition, Dan assists health care clients with a number of corporate, transactional, and contractual issues.